bxparks/AceTime/USER_GUIDE.md

 Normally, the current epoch year is expected to be unchanged using the default 2050, or changed just once at the initialization phase of the application.
-However in rare situations, it may be necessary for the client app to call `Epoch::currentEpochYear()` during its runtime.
-When this occurs, it is important to invalidate the zone processor cache, as explained in [Zone Processor Cache Invalidation](#ZoneProcessorCacheInvalidation).
+However in some situations, the client app may call `Epoch::currentEpochYear()` during its runtime to extend the range of the years of interest.
+The `BasicZoneProcessor` and `ExtendedZoneProcessor` objects will automatically invalidate and regenerate its internal transition cache when the epoch year is modified.

 <a name="LocalDateAndLocalTime"></a>
 ### LocalDate and LocalTime